kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscopeAnalytics.md

 Running import jobs and dataflows is the same as for the Analytics App post installation, as outlined in [Microscope Analytics Package Post Installation](../installation/InstallationAnalyticsPost.md)

-Note that if you wish to run the Microscope Demo App itself you may need to make the Security Settings change as documented in the [Microscope Demo Package Installation](../installation/InstallationDemo.md).
+Note that if you wish to run the Microscope Demo App itself you may need to make the Security Settings change as documented in the [Microscope Demo Package Installation](../installation/InstallationDemo.md) for the LWC components to render properly.

 ## Checking all is ok